-The Authority has a lease with the Eagle River Water & Sanitation District to use 200 a.f. of water that is released for instream flow purposes from Black Lakes, and is in the processes of increasing the amount to 300 a.f.
-While the Authority cannot command when the water is released, it does have an approved augmentation plan for this water.
-Thus, a nominal value (\$100 per acre-feet) is given to this water.
+The Authority has a lease with the Eagle River Water & Sanitation District to use 425 a.f. of water that is released for instream flow purposes from Black Lakes.
+While the Authority cannot command when the water is released, it does have an approved augmentation plan for 300a.f. of this water.
+Thus, a nominal value (\$2,000 per acre-feet) is given to this water for that 300 a.f..